 Treat your tastebuds on Chiswick High Road

 Most of the action centres on Chiswick High Road, a conga-line of cafés, boutiques and eateries.
-In fact, Chiswick really earns its stripes when it comes to gastronomy, with Italian delicatessens, posh gastropubs and stylish coffee houses all getting in on the act.
+In fact, Chiswick really earns its stripes when it comes to gastronomy.
+With Italian delicatessens, posh gastropubs and stylish coffee houses all getting in on the act.
 The village’s piece de resistance, though, is La Trompette, an elegant European bistro that’s bagged a Michelin star for inventive dishes such as honey-glazed duck and pumpkin and grapefruit sorbet.

 Those who want to be near to the hustle and bustle should check out 500 Chiswick High Road, a sleek development from Redrow Homes.
 These apartments, penthouses and townhouses put you right in the heart of W4.
+A great choice if you are looking to buy or rent in Chiswick.

 Also close by is Berkeley’s Chiswick Gate – a beautifully-done collection of apartments and townhouses, inspired by the architecture of neighbouring Chiswick House and Gardens.
+Also, rated as one of the best places to live in Chiswick.

 “In the middle of the development is one of its most redeeming features: landscaped private gardens designed by Macfarlane + Associates.
 These formal orchard gardens provide a pleasing focal point along with that all-important outdoor space with a play area for kids to enjoy.” – HomeViews Property Pro on Chiswick Gate